sohang3112/machine-learning-practice/NeuralNetworkArchitectures_NOTES.md

 # Neural Network Architectures
 Basic feed-forward networks were [previously discussed](DeepLearning_NOTES.md).
 Now different architectures of Neural Networks will be discussed.

+Ways to specialize a pre-trained base model trained on a generic database:
+- **Transfer Learning**: Freeze existing layer weights, add a few hidden layers at the end of base model's hidden layers and only train these.
+Existing output layer is usually replaced with a new one.
+- **Fine Tuning**: All layers' weights are modified - no frozen layers. *Generally used when specialized task is significantly different from general task*.
+If we don't want to retrain, we can train a second *downstream model* that converts base model's output into specialized output.

+Transfer Learning vs Downstream Models : In transfer learning, base model's output layer is discarded.
+Whereas while training downstream models, output of base model is used as input (which includes base model's output layer).

 ### Image Processing
 Image Tensors' dimensions depend on the no. of channels: